zainabmelh/guide-articles/articles/Java/java-loop-types-dowhile/index.md

 ---
-title: "Java Loop Types: do..while"
+title: Java Loop Types Dowhile
-parent: "java"
 ---
 # The Java Do While loop

 The `do while` is very similar to the `while` loop in the way it works, but is _exit controlled_ (unlike the `for` and `while` loops which are _entry controlled_), that is, the truth value of its `expression` is evaluated after the execution of `Statements`.